bitsofcotton/p2/README.md

 So the #{output accuracy \* step number} directly affects to the predictors.

+# Tips on infection
+Our machine is infected.
+This is because {p0,p1,p2} with \_JAM\_ compile with the repository source causes jammer part reduction with much of the structure we made hypothesis, however, if we calculate before to get the line as numerical one, also the compiler outputs almost same look binary which causes broken continuous output meaning.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU